madalainev/madalainev.github.io/index.md

 * Contribute to wider Library work, such as serving on the Strategic Planning Design Team, Labor Management Committee, and Party Committee

-Providence Roller Derby, Providence, RI – December 2018-present

-**Director of Communications**
-* Manage and develop strategies for the organization’s website, social media, art direction, and marketing campaigns
-* Create digital art, photos, videos, and other content for social media and the web
-* Maintain PRD’s relationship with local sponsors, the media, and the City of Providence
-* Provide leadership for the Art, Marketing, Social Media, and Web Committees

 Hasbro, Inc., Providence, RI – February 2017-February 2018

 **Digital Asset Administrator**